 In 2015, MISCO acquired Warkwyn.
 This acquisition added to our already impressive test capabilities: the resources of the most advanced and complete R&D audio lab in North America.
 The addition of Warkwyn to our holdings positions us as the preeminent speaker design, testing, and manufacturing operation in North America.

 While we proudly design, engineer, and build speakers and speaker systems in the US, we are a global company.
-Dedicated to meeting logistic and economic needs of our customers around the world, we maintain manufacturing facilities in China.
-Supported by our Minneapolis based R&D and administrative teams, our Asian factory provides cost-effective solutions for both our international and domestic customers.
-Our focus on continuous improvement and quality are demonstrated to our customers by our ISO 9001 certification.
+Dedicated to meeting the logistic and economic needs of our customers around the world, we maintain manufacturing facilities in Asia.
+Supported by our St Paul-based R&D and administrative teams, our Asian factory provides cost-effective solutions for both our international and domestic customers.
+Our focus on continuous improvement and quality is demonstrated to our customers by our ISO 9001 certification.
 Our passion drives us to find the best audio solutions, build the most innovative systems, and provide unrivaled audio excellence for our customers.